box/mojito/docs/_docs/guides/authentication_springboot3.md

 #### Example with GitHub

-Create a `GitHub OAuth app` with `Authorization callback URL`: `http://localhost:8080/login/oauth`.
+Create a `GitHub OAuth app` with `Authorization callback URL`: `http://localhost:8080/login/oauth2/code/github`.
  This URI maps to the `redirect_uri` in OAuth and to `preEstablishedRedirectUri` in Spring settings.
  The `clientId` and `clientSecret` are available once the app has been created.
+The homepage URL should not matter but can be set to: `http://localhost:8080/`

 Settings to be added, substituting the client `id` and `secret`: